mistio/mist.client/docs/source/cmd/cmd_machine.rst

     mist tag db-server-1 --new-tag dbservers

-Tagging will be useful later when you want tpo group your machine across different clouds and run multiple commands and configuration scripts.
+Tagging will be useful later when you want to group your machines across different clouds and run multiple commands and configuration scripts.